molgenis/molgenis-compute/molgenis-compute-core/BOOTSTRAP_GENERATE_DOCS.md

 The MOLGENIS Compute 5 User Guide is available at <a href="https://rawgit.com/molgenis/molgenis-compute/master/molgenis-compute-core/README.html"> Molgenis Compute 5 User Guide</a>

 ##You will need:
-* README.txt --> contain the content of the guide.
+* README.txt --> contains the content of the guide.
 * Images related to the content.
 * Installation of python
 * Installation of AsciiDoc
+* Installation bootstrap docs backend

 ##Install Python
 1. Check if python exists [python —version]